konflux-ci/e2e-tests/README.md

 Some tests could require you to have specific container image repo's created (if you're using your own container image org/user account (`QUAY_E2E_ORGANIZATION`) or your own GitHub organization (`MY_GITHUB_ORG`)
 In that case, before you run the test, make sure you have created
 * `test-images` repo in quay.io, i.e. `quay.io/<QUAY_E2E_ORGANIZATION>/test-images` and make it **public**
-  * also make sure that the docker config credentials (encoded in the value of `QUAY_TOKEN` environment variable) contain a correct credentials (with proper permissions) that will be used for pushing images to that repo
+  * also make sure that the docker config, that is encoded in the value of `QUAY_TOKEN` environment variable, contains a correct credentials required to push to `test-images` repo.
+And make sure the robot account or user account, that will be used to push to `test-images` repo in tests, has the **write** permissions set for that repo
 * forked following GitHub repositories to your org (specified in `MY_GITHUB_ORG` env var)
   * https://github.com/redhat-appstudio-qe/devfile-sample-hello-world (for running build-service tests)
   * https://github.com/redhat-appstudio-qe/hacbs-test-project (for mvp-demo test)